Millions of homeowners could refinance and save big

 Millions of homeowners could save big money — and possibly their homes — by refinancing to today's historically low rates.
 But most don't even apply.

-Nearly one in five homeowners who are behind on their payments have loans with interest rates of 8% and higher — nearly double today's rates of around 4%, according to nonprofit community development group NeighborWorks America.
+Nearly one in five homeowners who are behind on their mortgage payments have loans with interest rates of 8% and higher — nearly double today's rates of around 4%, according to nonprofit community development group NeighborWorks America.

 The government recently launched a campaign to convince those most at risk to take the leap.
 According to the Federal Housing Finance Agency, nearly 770,000 homeowners are eligible for cheaper loans through its Home Affordable Refinance Program.
 Refinancing through that program could save homeowners an average of $200 a month, or $2,400 a year, the agency said.